ams-NM/AMS-team/pages/Monthly___2024-12.md

 	  created:: [[2024-09-04 Wed]]
 	  remark::
 		- Repaint the markings on [[Runway]] in Feb-2025
-	- TODO [[IGS]] Gen logs of 2024-11 in order to submit all PM records of the month earlier. date:: [[2024-12-05 Thu]]
+	- DONE [[IGS]] Gen logs of 2024-11 in order to submit all PM records of the month earlier. date:: [[2024-12-05 Thu]]
 - ## Weekly PM {{renderer :todomaster}}
   collapsed:: true